 Now Fox News has affirmed their role as Trump’s Ministry of Disinformation in a court ruling that relied on the rather bizarre argument that their top rated prime time host, Tucker Carlson, can’t be taken seriously.
-That, of course, has been starkly evident to anyone with a functioning frontal cortex, but this ruling cements it in a legal decision that rests on Fox’s own arguments.
+That, of course, has been starkly evident to anyone with a functioning frontal cortex, but this ruling (actually the second such ruling) cements it in a legal decision that rests on Fox’s own arguments.

 Carlson, one of Fox’s most prolific liars, was being sued for defamation by Karen McDougal, a former Playboy model who was paid $150,000 by the National Enquirer on behalf of Trump in order to buy her silence about their sexual affair.
 Subsequently, Carlson did frequent stories aiming to discredit McDougal and defend Trump.
 In the course of those stories Carlson accused McDougal of “extorting” Trump and made representations that he asserted were “undisputed facts.”
 The only problem is that they were easily disputed and not remotely factual.

 This week a court ruled in favor of Fox News citing their claim that Carlson “cannot be understood to have been stating facts, but instead that he was delivering an opinion using hyperbole for effect.”
 The ruling went on to state that “given Mr. Carlson’s reputation, any reasonable viewer ‘arrive[s] with an appropriate amount of skepticism’ about the statements he makes.”